craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	 GME-018 is a thin steel disk, roughly 3" in diameter, with a complex and powerful Draconic rune.
 Once placed upon an object, the disk activates and merges itself with the object.
 While active, the object GME-018 has merged into cannot be damaged or harmed in any way.

-	The details of GME-018's recovery and containment are, at this time, unknown, and non-invasive divination has revealed no further information.
+	The details of GME-018's history, including the specifics of its creation, use, recovery, and containment, are, at this time, unknown, and non-invasive divination has revealed no further information.
 ```

 ###### The Necklace of Compulsion